civo/kubernetes-marketplace/README.md

 ## Writing

-There are two minimum parts to a marketplace application - a `manifest.yaml`, and a square aspect ratio `logo.png` no larger than 512x512 or 20KB.
+There are two minimum parts to a marketplace application - a `manifest.yaml`, and a square aspect ratio `logo.png` no smaller than 80x80, no larger than 512x512 and no bigger than 20KB.
 Each marketplace application is in a separate top level folder in this repository.
+We recommend searching for official SVG versions of the logo from the upstream supplier and importing those, rather than scaling up small resolution logos just found on the web.
+We'd recommend leaving a small amount of padding around the logo, in a 512x512 image, about 20px on each side.

 Then there are two options for how to install the application - a single  Kubernetes resources configuration file called `app.yaml` (which can be multiple resources separated by `---`) or a script called `install.sh`.
 You can supply both items, if so the `app.yaml` will be applied first and then the `install.sh` will run.